Alban1911/LeagueSkins/README.md

 ## About

 This repository contains a comprehensive collection of League of Legends skin assets, organized by champion and skin IDs.
-All assets are extracted and maintained by the **LeagueUnlocked** community.
+All assets are extracted and maintained by the **Rose** community.

-**LeagueUnlocked** is a powerful tool that allows you to unlock and use any skin in League of Legends, including legacy, limited, and exclusive skins that are no longer available through normal means.
+**Rose** is a powerful tool that allows you to unlock and use any skin in League of Legends, including legacy, limited, and exclusive skins that are no longer available through normal means.

 ## Features